 Police Chief Choonalongkorn has indicated that with luck the boys can be extracted before the seasonal Monsoon rains which would end any hopes of squeezing more aid from the various NGO’s involved.

-According to press reports the rescue team that found the boys were British, Australian, or Thai, depending on which nationality the journalists are that you speak to.
+According to press reports the rescue team that found the boys were British, Australian, or Thai, depending on who wrote the story.